s00248142/predictive-rover-suspension/README.md

 *from ST. A pdf guide to the driver is in that folder.*

 ## /daemons/can0_enable.py
-Used as a Linux startup service to ensure GPIO(line 43) and can0 are enable
+Used as a Linux startup service to ensure GPIO(line 43) and can0 are enabled
 when the system starts.
 Simplifies the main application.
 A README file within the directory describes how to implement this.